JM-34771765/ICT171-Minecraft-Server/ubuntuSetup.md

 At step 10, if you intend to set up the webpage, add two additional rules to allow TCP traffic from anywhere (0.0.0.0/0) for port 80 and port 443.

 Skip steps 12 to 16.
 The instructions for this portion of setup are covered in [The Minecraft Instruction File](/MinecraftInstructions.md)

+For setting up the webpage, see [The Webpage Setup Document](WebpageInstructions.md)